grantj-re3/HandyIctDoco/linux-hardware-compatibility/HP-250-G2-G0R80PA/NOTES_win81mint17.md

   LiveDVD/install disk downloaded from my local mirror site

 The instructions assume:
-- you are familiar with Linux
+- you are familiar with Linux and have installed Linux operating systems in the past
 - you will take great care when partitioning, formatting and installing (as these tasks typically delete whole operating systems including programs and data from the hard disk)

-My rough steps were:
+My rough high-level steps were:

 1. Register Win8.1 with Microsoft as per the wizard
 2. Verify that your new laptop works ok under Win8.1